-In the department of guidance and counseling psychology, the emphasis will be on establishing an intellectual bridge between eastern and western cultural heritage.
-They will have the opportunity to explore different views of counseling practices all over the world.
-At the same time, students will be able to take the most recently formed classes which address daily current problems.
-The department would provide several elective classes according to the students’ interests and future specialization needs.
+In the guidance and counseling psychology department, the emphasis will be on establishing an intellectual bridge between eastern and western cultural heritage.
+As a result, they will have the opportunity to explore different views of counseling practices worldwide.
+At the same time, students can take the most recently formed classes that address current daily problems.
+In addition, the department would provide several elective courses according to the student's interests and future specialization needs.

-The program values the essence of personal, cultural, and spiritual resources and would like to use it as a tool for teaching and the inner discovery of the students.
-Besides, by learning the most current theories, techniques, and practices students would encourage to construct their knowledge and utilize their creativity and imaginations to explore new opportunities for personal as well as professional development.
+The program values the essence of personal, cultural, and spiritual resources and would like to use them as a tool for teaching and the inner discovery of the students.
+Besides, by learning current theories, techniques, and practices, students would be encouraged to construct their knowledge and utilize their creativity and imagination to explore new opportunities for personal and professional development.

-School of Graduate Studies offers Master of Guidance and Psychological Counseling.
-This program emphasizes both the theory and technical competence required for future doctorate students as well as practitioners in the area or similar areas.
+School of Graduate Studies offers a Master of Guidance and Psychological Counseling.
+This program emphasizes the theory and technical competence required for future doctorate students and practitioners in the area or similar areas.
 Students are encouraged to develop a scientific approach, a professional attitude, and competence in counseling within the scientific-applicable model.

 After completing your master's degree in counseling psychology, you can pursue your career as an independent researcher and apply for lecturer or research assistant positions in public or private universities.
-You can pursue your doctoral studies inside and outside Turkey.
+In addition, you can follow your doctoral studies inside and outside Turkey.

 Visit the MA Programs Application Requirements page.

 Visit the department page for Teaching Staff.